usmanmehmood96/OOP-Project/README.md

 What’s different:
 - Used Object Oriented Programming.
 All data is processed and temporarily stored in a 'student' class.
 - Separated the file streaming code from the other code, into ‘ReadData’ and ‘WriteData’ functions.
-- Less use of ‘goto’ statement, i.e., used it only once.
+- No use of ‘goto’ statement.
 - The ‘student’ class can be renamed ‘member’ and converted into parent class with ‘student’ and ‘faculty’ as children classes.
 - The code is much more optimized than before.